nus-cs2103-AY2425S1/ip/docs/README.md

 If `taskList.txt` is edited or corrupted, the program will not open and will give an error.
 To fix the error, either edit `taskList.txt` to match the format it is stored as, or delete the file altogether and the program will create an empty file when it is next launched.
+This is done to ensure that the user does not lose data on their old tasks.

 ## Duplicate tasks